Mentholatum: International expansion (1988–1999)

 In October 1991, The Mentholatum Zhongshan Pharmaceuticals was founded in Zhongshan, Guangdong Province, China, as a joint venture company as well as the headquarters for Chinese expansion.
 In May 1996, Mentholatum's eye drops began local production and sales in China.
 P.T.
-Rhoto Laboratories, Indonesia and a new Tokyo Branch Office was also established in September and December 1996, respectively.
+Rohto Laboratories, Indonesia and a new Tokyo Branch Office was also established in September and December 1996, respectively.

 In 1998, Mentholatum moved its headquarters to Sterling Drive in Orchard Park, New York.
 In the mid-1999, the company released a new eye product called Zi, which is designed to cool and refresh the eyes with natural camphor and pH-balanced purified water solution.
 Later that year, Zi for Eyes was named "Best New Eyecare Product" in the 1999 Superdrug Health & Beauty Awards.
 The company continued to manufacture new products, such as Migraine Ice (chill pads for migraine sufferers), Softlips Lip Protectant, Deep Heating Rub, Natural Ice Medicated Lip Balm, Pain Patch, Fisherman's Friend cough drops, Fletcher's Castoria, Red Cross Toothache Remedy, Red Cross Canker Sore Medication, and of course, its original Mentholatum Ointment.
 By the end of 1999, Mentholatum alone had roughly more than $150 million worth of annual sales.